What Is Lutheran Baptism?

 Lutheran Baptism

-Lutheranism baptism doctrine teaches that duringbaptism, one is due to receiving God’s promises of salvation.
+Lutheranism’s baptism doctrine teaches that one is due to receive God’s promises of salvation during baptism.

 The Lutheransbaptism goes by sprinkling or pouring water on the head of the person (or infant) as the Trinitarian formula is spoken.

 The decision or belief of whether to baptize a child is a highly personal and individual one, but what do Lutherans believe about baptism?
-The Lutheran view of baptism is almost the same with that of other Protestant churches.
+The Lutheran view of baptism is almost the same as other Protestant churches.

 It is God’s promise to His followers, not the follower’s promise to God.
-If you are considering having your child baptized in the Lutheran church, then you will have to talk to your pastor to know more about this sacrament.
+If you are considering having your child baptized in the Lutheran church, you must talk to your pastor to know more about this sacrament.

-Lutherans do not believe baptism is necessary for salvation because they believe that salvation is a gift from God which does not depend on what any human does or does not do.
+Lutherans do not believe baptism is necessary for salvation because they believe that salvation is a gift from God that does not depend on what any human does or does not do.

 Reason for Lutheran Baptism

-Lutherans baptize infants because there is the expectation that they will be raised in the Christian church and in a godly way equally.
+Lutherans baptize infants because they are expected to be raised equally in the Christian church and in godly ways.

-There is also a belief that early baptism of infants works in helping to raise the children to live faithful, Christian lives.
+There is also a belief that early baptism of infants helps raise children to live faithful, Christian lives.

-According to the doctrine of the Lutheran church, baptism is not mandatory to attain salvation.
-A baby’s entrance into Heaven doesn’t depend on whether his parents had the time to get him baptized prior to his death or not.
+According to the Lutheran Church’s doctrine, baptism is not mandatory to attain salvation.
+A baby’s entrance into Heaven doesn’t depend on whether his parents had the time to get him baptized prior to his death.
 The Lutheran Church believes that all are welcome in God’s kingdom because salvation is God’s gift to bestow.

-Lutheran baptism suggests that baptism is an individual’s incorporation into the crucified and risen body of Jesus.
-It symbolizes the love of God for all and brings about a sense of comfort and assurance that all are saved from sin in the name of Jesus Christ.
-As far as they believe in that name and confess it with their mouths.
+Lutheran baptism suggests that it is an individual’s incorporation into the crucified and risen body of Jesus.
+It symbolizes the love of God for all and brings about a sense of comfort and assurance that all are saved from sin in the name of Jesus Christ, as long as they believe in that name and confess it with their mouths.

 Anyone Living a Christian Life Should Be Baptized According to the Lutheran Baptism

-According to the doctrines and teachings of the Lutheran Baptism, anyone living a Christian life can comfortably be baptized.
+According to Lutheran baptism doctrines and teachings, anyone living a Christian life can comfortably be baptized.
 This includes infants whose parents expect them to be raised in the Body of Christ.

 The Lutheran baptism is never repeated according to the Lutheran Church doctrines.
 It is done once and for all in a lifetime as a sign of faith in God, and the sacrament becomes God’s promise to His followers.

-According to Lutheran Church, baptism is a sign that “the old person in us with all sins and evil desires is to be removed from you through daily sorrow for sin and repentance, and that daily a new person is to come forth and rise up.”
+According to the Lutheran Church, baptism is a sign that “the old person in us with all sins and evil desires is to be removed from you through daily sorrow for sin and repentance, and that daily a new person is to come forth and rise.”

 Lutheran Baptism

-Depending on the church doctrines and teachings, Lutheran baptism can either take place by sprinkling of water on the person’s head or by total immersion.
+Depending on the church doctrines and teachings, Lutheran baptism can occur by sprinkling water on the person’s head or by total immersion.

-Some Lutheran churches have a baptistery with a pool where people are immersed, but in most cases the person being baptized is sprinkled with water from a basin in the font.
-In some cases, baptism by total immersion is usually taken to shallow Rivers.
+Some Lutheran churches have a baptistery with a pool where people are immersed, but in most cases, the baptized person is sprinkled with water from a basin in the font.
+Sometimes, baptism by total immersion is usually taken to shallow Rivers.

 The Ritual of Lutheran Baptism

-Lutheran Baptism is the ritual act by which one is admitted to the Christian church.
-The ritual of baptism involves water – either by sprinkling or immersing, depending on the faith that is performing the ceremony.
+Lutheran Baptism is the ritual of admitting one to the Christian church.
+The ritual involves water—either by sprinkling or immersing, depending on the faith that is performing the ceremony.

 Baptism is a holy sacrament in every sect of the Christian faith, including Catholicism.
-Lutherans follow their own baptism traditions to help their followers figuratively and symbolically wash away the sins of the world and come to Jesus.
+Lutherans follow their baptism traditions to help their followers figuratively and symbolically wash away the world’s sins and come to Jesus.

 Three Reasons Why the Lutheran Baptism is Important